Noaaan/MythicMetals/PATCHNOTES.md

 - New Carmot Staff Ability: Enchanted Midas Gold Block - Grants Luck 5 in a large area around user
 - Added a Sponge Nuke Core
 - Added a new config option for disabling an Easter Egg with Carmot Staffs
+- Added anvils to the `c:anvils` item tag.
+Thanks to N0aW for suggesting this.

 ### Balancing Changes